Fumina Hara

 Fumina Hara (原 史奈, Hara Fumina) is a Japanese actress and gravure idol.

 Biography

 History

 She has played the role of Usagi Tsukino in the Sailor Moon musicals, and has gone on to a varied career.
 She has played the love interest in Aishiteruze Baby.

 Personal life

 She was married to former football player Tetsuo Nakanishi from 2007 to 2014.
+In 2015, she remarried to a general man.
+On December 26, 2024, she gave birth to her first child.